 WOPISERVER_DOMAIN: "fence-red5-wopi.toolski17.example.com"

-# Bullshit needed for collabora
+# Stuff needed for collabora

 PROXY_CSP_CONFIG_FILE_LOCATION: "/etc/opencloud/csp.yaml"